 On October 15th, Garcia faced former world champion Kendall Holt in a battle for the number two spot in the IBF and WBC junior welterweight rankings and he scored a huge victory, decisioning Holt over 12 rounds.

 The victory earned Garcia a shot at Mexican legend Erik Morales’ WBC 140-pound title on January 28, 2012, and the Philadelphian did not let that opportunity slip by, as he knocked “El Terrible” down in the 11th round en route to a 12 round unanimous decision and his first world championship.

-On July 14th, Garcia made the first defense of his title against Amir “King” Khan, and he stunned the boxing world with a fourth round stoppage of the British superstar to improve to 24-0 with 15 KOs.
-Now he will take care of some unfinished business with Erik “El Terrible” Morales in a rematch on October 20 in Brooklyn, and “Swift” did just that with a devastating fourth round knockout of the future Hall of Famer to defend his belts and earn strong consideration for 2012 Fighter of the Year honors.
+On July 14th, Garcia made the first defense of his title against Amir “King” Khan, and he stunned the boxing world with a fourth round stoppage of the British superstar to improve to 24-0 with 15 KO’s.
+Then it was off take care of some unfinished business with Erik “El Terrible” Morales in a rematch on October 20 in Brooklyn, and “Swift” did just that with a devastating fourth round knockout of the future Hall of Famer to defend his belts and earn strong consideration for 2012 Fighter of the Year honors.

 But as far as Garcia is concerned, 2012 was just the beginning, and on February 9th, he kicked off 2013 with another Brooklyn battle, this one against hometown favorite and former two division champion Zab “Super” Judah.
 Again, it was Garcia showing his skill and will as he dropped the resurgent Judah in the eighth round en route to a 12 round unanimous decision victory.